DataDog/documentation/content/tracing/advanced_usage/_index.md

 | `Datadog::Ext::Priority::USER_REJECT` | The user asked to not keep the trace.
 The Agent will drop it.                                              |
 | `Datadog::Ext::Priority::USER_KEEP`   | The user asked to keep the trace.
 The Agent will keep it.
 The server will keep it too.                     |

 When not using [distributed tracing](#distributed-tracing), you may change the priority at any time, as long as the trace is not finished yet.
-However, it must be done before any context propagation (fork, RPC calls) to be effective in a distributed context.
+However, it must be done before any context propagation (e.g. fork, RPC calls) to be effective in a distributed context.
 Changing the priority after such context has been propagated causes different parts of a distributed trace to use different priorities.
-Some parts might be kept, some parts might be rejected, and consequently can cause the trace to be partially stored and remain incomplete.
+Some parts might be kept, some parts might be rejected, and consequently this can cause the trace to be partially stored and remain incomplete.

-When changing the priority, it is recommended that it is done as soon as possible, when the root span has just been created.
+It is recommended that changing priority be done as soon as possible, when the root span has just been created.

 See the [API documentation][ruby api doc] for more details.